 Stage 4: Maturation

-Collagen used by “the rebuilders” will start to reorganize as your dog’s body continues to heal.
-The scar tissue becomes thinner and stronger but in most cases the marks will never disappear completely.
-You can expect the tissue to retain about 80-85% of their strength pre-injury.
+Collagen used by "the rebuilders" will start reorganizing as your dog's body continues to heal.
+The scar tissue becomes thinner and stronger, but the marks will never disappear entirely in most cases.
+You can expect the tissue to retain about 80-85% of its strength pre-injury.

 Tips to Speed Up Recovery

 The process on how to heal a dog wound fast takes effort and patience.
-If you want to help your furry friends get back on their feet, check out our tips below.
+Check out our tips below if you want to help your pet get back on their feet.

 Follow your veterinarian’s instructions

-Your vet will give you guidelines on how to take care of your dog’s incision.
-Following these will help reduce your pet’s risk of infections and other complications.
-Most of these guidelines are simple enough to follow, and could range from changing the bandages and cleaning the wound two to three times a day.
+Your vet will guide you on how to take care of your dog's incision.
+Following these will help reduce your pet's risk of infections and other complications.
+Most of these guidelines are simple enough to follow and could range from changing the bandages to cleaning the wound twice a day.